achrafsouk/l7am-testing/README.md

 # Testing Shield Advanced's Layer 7 Auto mitigation

-## Create normal baseline
+## Protect a resource using Shield Advanced

+Create a resource in AWS (e.g. CloudFront distribution), protect it with Shield Advanced (L7AM enabled in block), and configure the appropriate health checks that fail during the DDoS attack to make Shield Advanced detection more sensitive.

+## Deploy the baselining tool

 To test the automatic DDoS protection of Shield Advance at layer 7, first create a baseline of normal traffic.
 Shield Advanced detects DDoS events when there is a significant deviatation from the normal baseline traffic.
-Run the following command to start baselining, after changeing the S3 bucket name to a bucket you own:
+Run the following command to create the baselining tool, after changeing the S3 bucket name to a bucket you own:

 ```
 git clone https://github.com/achrafsouk/l7am-testing.git